Discontinuing Alimony in Monmouth County

 - How much alimony has already been paid

-- If the person receiving support gave up other financial considerations (ex.
-A for example, a house) in exchange for a longer alimony period and any income either party has.
+- If the person receiving support gave up other financial considerations (for example, a house) in exchange for a longer alimony period and any income either party has.

-If the person paying spousal support decides to retire before reaching their full retirement age then they will have to show that they are retiring in good faith and it is reasonable.
-The court will look at a list of different factors in deciding if the early retirement is valid before discontinuing spousal support in Monmouth County.Some of these factors are:
+If the person paying alimony decides to retire before reaching their full retirement age, they will have to show that they are retiring in good faith and it is reasonable.
+The court will look at a list of different factors in deciding if the early retirement is valid before discontinuing alimony in Monmouth County.Some of these factors are:

-Discontinuing spousal support in Monmouth County can be a big financial change for many people.
-For the person paying spousal support, it can be the end to a very long and ongoing financial obligation.
-For the person receiving the spousal support, it can be the end of a fixed income that they rely on.
-It is important to speak to a Monmouth County spousal support lawyer to start planning for the end of when a spousal support ends arrangement and how to move forward.
+Discontinuing alimony in Monmouth County can be a big financial change for many people.
+For the person paying alimony, it can be the end to a very long and ongoing financial obligation.
+For the person receiving alimony, it can be the end of a fixed income that they rely on.
+It is important to speak with a Monmouth County alimony lawyer to start planning for when a spousal support arrangement ends and how to move forward.